Allergies & Asthma

 Allergen specific immunotherapy (allergy vaccine therapy) remains the primary treatment for certain types of allergies.
 In this therapy, patients are vaccinated with increasing doses of allergens with the goal of improving the body’s immune tolerance to the substance.
 However, these current therapies require months to years of treatment and in some cases may also cause life-threatening symptoms such as low blood pressure and anaphylactic shock.

 BRI is a worldwide leader in investigating better ways to diagnose, treat and cure allergies and asthma.
-Research at BRI focused on allergies and asthma includes:
+Research at BRI focused on allergies and asthma aims to find better ways to help patients with less side effects and risks:

 BRI and Virginia Mason evaluate new therapies for allergies and asthma through clinical research studies.